jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

      - To show or hide labels on your map, toggle the control for _Labels_.
      - To apply transparency to your polygons, drag the slider for _Opacity_.

 **Assignment task:** change at least 2 of these settings (e.g. color palette, number of stops, value of stops), and tell us 1) *what* you changed and 2) provide an explanation for *why* you changed them, based on lecture material or readings.
-This should be at least 2 sentences per setting.
+This should be at least 2 sentences per setting.<br>
+*Color palette note: sequential color scheme (like the demo) is acceptable, but a divergent scheme will better highlight the positive/negative differences.*